fushnisoft/ClarionClasses/README.md

 ## SqlCommand

-Sort of based on the .NET version, this is a simple class to execute a command either with a single value reponse `ExecuteReader` or just simple execute `ExecuteNonQuery`.
+Sort of based on the .NET version, this is a simple class to execute a command either with a single value response `ExecuteReader` or just simple execute `ExecuteNonQuery`.

 *Example usage*: